Have your say on protecting Victoria’s environment

 The Victorian Civil and Administrative Council (VCAT) will review your appeal.

-The amended Environment Protection Amendment Act 2017 is intended to come into force on 1 July 2021.
-The new laws will make sure all Victorians are responsible for minimising our impacts on the environment.
+The Environment Protection Amendment Act 2017 came into effect on 1 July 2021.
+The new laws make sure all Victorians are responsible for minimising our impacts on the environment.

-To be ready for these changes, we’re developing new subordinate instruments, industry guidance and policy documents.During 2019, EPA and DELWP consulted broadly with industry, local government and the community to develop proposed subordinate legislation.
+To be ready for these changes, we developed new subordinate instruments, industry guidance and policy documents.During 2019, EPA and DELWP consulted broadly with industry, local government and the community to develop proposed subordinate legislation.

 Follow EPA’s Engage Victoria page to find our latest public consultations.